-According to San Francisco native Jessica Sarling, car pool buddy and co-worker Steve Vasquez uses unimaginably annoying figures of speech while critiquing her and other drivers on the way to and from work.
+According to San Francisco native Jessica Sarling, her car pool buddy and co-worker Steve Vasquez uses ‘unimaginably annoying’ phrases while critiquing her driving to and from work.

-Vasquez, a legal immigrant from San Salvador, El Salvador, who does not have a driver’s license, has been chauffeured from his home to the office by Sarling for nearly 3 months.
+Vasquez is a legal immigrant from El Salvador who does not have a driver’s license.
+Sarling has been chauffeuring him for nearly 3 months.

 “At first I thought it was entertaining because of his accent,” Sarling said.
 “But now I hate it, I absolutely hate his fucking guts.”

 “One time I didn’t notice that the light had turned green and the car behind us honked at me.
 So what does the moron say?
 ‘The car behind us has an axe to grind with you.
 I should give you a slap on the wrist, as your driving can’t cut the mustard.
 Pedal to the metal now!'”

 At first Sarling thought he was just putting her on.
 But later she realized that he really was a pain in the ass.

 “It’s enough to drive anyone up a wall – him sitting shotgun,” Sarling said.
 “Come hell or high water I’m going to chew him out.
 I mean with this guy if it isn’t one thing, then it’s another.”

 Vasquez sees things differently and believes that Sarling is just dangerous on the road.

 “I appreciate her hospitality and I know you should never look a gift horse in the mouth,” Vasquez said.
 “But Miss Sarling’s driving has me on pins and needles.
 She drives like a loose cannon who isn’t playing with a full deck.”